monsoonmaelstrom/book2/book2.md

 “You’re right, and it’s not ideal, but I think you should still do it.
 She’s what we’ve got to work with.
 Just make damn sure that connection is a one way connection,” Davy tells me.

 I nod, having already thought the same.
 I’m actually planning on doing one better, and weaving into the magic something that will kill her outright if she tries to draw power from me or otherwise modify the bond.
 I have enough doubts about this whole thing that I want to be as sure as I can.
 And it doesn’t feel nearly sure enough.
 But I’m still going to do it.
 Maybe Peter was right.
 Maybe I do like playing with fire.
-Maybe I do want to see how close I can get with without getting burned.
+Maybe I do want to see how close I can get without getting burned.

 Eventually I know I’m going to go up in flames though.
 A great, spectacular conflagration.
 I just hope this isn’t it.